 This is Post 22 in the ‘Meditation Guidance’ series.
 Summaries of the other articles in this series can be found by clicking here.

 Sympathetic Joy – the Zen of Embodied Consciousness

 In the last few posts I have reflecting in different ways on the brahmavihāras or muditā, which is usually translated as Sympathetic Joy.
-In the text of my writing I have been translating muditā as Appreciative Joy, which I prefer.
+In the text of these articles, I have mostly been translating muditā as Appreciative Joy, which I prefer.
 I can see that the translation of muditā as Sympathetic Joy is in some ways more appropriate when we are describing the extraverted aspect of muditā – our relational response to the wellbeing or achievement of another – but when talking about our relationship to our own experience, Appreciative Joy is definitely more appropriate.

 I am aware that Zen Buddhism has different associations for different people, and different schools of Zen have different emphases.
 In this instance, I am making reference to Zen to highlight an approach to meditation practice that is characterised by a sense of embodiment, expansiveness, appreciation, contentment and gratitude, and a deep and fearless willingness to fully inhabit the body and the sensory world as Consciousness – attitudes that are characteristic, in my view, of Appreciative Joy.